LemonPi/lemonpi.github.io/projects/vpr/vpr.md

 	that we are interested in making easier.
 </p>
 <p>
-	However, that's not to say that we should not care about how iterative rerouting affects smaller benchmarks.
+	However, that's not to say that we should not care about how incremental rerouting affects smaller benchmarks.
 </p>
 <p>
 	As seen in the figure above, smaller benchmarks receive less than 1.5x speedup, but using a threshold of 64